Dental Implants – The Woodlands, TX

 How Dental Implants Work

 At Solomon Dental Group, we believe that you deserve the best dental care available.
-For the most part, that means that our team provides the services you need right here in our office in The Woodlands.
+For the most part, that means that our team provides the services you need right here in our dental office in The Woodlands.
 However, in some cases, such as implant placement, we refer you to an expert for part of the treatment.
 We partner with local specialists in implant placement, so you can feel certain that it will be performed correctly and will end in success.
 After the post is inserted into your jaw bone, a process called osseointegration happens, during which the jaw bone grows around the post.
-When this is complete, you’ll return to our office and have an abutment or connection piece placed, followed by your personalized restoration.
+When this is complete, you’ll return to our dental office and have an abutment or connection piece placed, followed by your personalized restoration.

 Understanding the Cost of Dental Implants